-The geology and location of the Eardley Escarpment make it a special ecosystem.
-Its southern exposure ensures a hot, dry microclimate similar to the forests of the American Midwest.
+The Eardley Escarpment’s southern exposure gives it a hot, dry microclimate, similar to the forests of the American Midwest.
 Because of this unique microclimate, the Escarpment is home to many rare species.
-More than half of Gatineau Park’s about 145 at-risk plant and animal species are found on the Eardley Escarpment.
+More than half of Gatineau Park’s 145 plant and animal species at risk are found on the Eardley Escarpment.

-The Escarpment houses Quebec’s only known population of juniper hairstreak, a rare, green-winged butterfly.
-Its caterpillar feeds on the leaves of the juniper tree without damaging the tree.
+The Escarpment houses Quebec’s only known population of the juniper hairstreak, a rare, green-winged butterfly.
+Its caterpillar feeds on the leaves of the juniper without damaging the tree.

-The majority of Gatineau Park’s white-tailed deer spend winter on the Escarpment because the area is well protected from cold, northerly winds.
+The majority of Gatineau Park’s white-tailed deer spend winter on the Escarpment, as the area is well protected from cold, northerly winds.

 Help us protect Gatineau Park, and leave no trace.